University of Florida Homepage

 About

 Welcome to the Geospatial Network Analysis and Visualization (GeoNAVI) Lab.
-The lab is led by Dr. Yujie Hu, Assistant Professor of Spatial Networks, in the Department of Geography at the University of Florida.
+The lab is led by Dr. Yujie Hu, Associate Professor of Spatial Networks, in the Department of Geography at the University of Florida.

 We are a research group with interests in studying urban–such as transportation, human mobility, and accessibility–from a geographic perspective.
 GIScience and Network Science are the disciplinary foundations of our research, but our research also draw on many other fields that study urban, such as transportation engineering, social networks, urban planning, public health, criminology, and environmental science and policy.
 We are interested in every aspect of urban, but our current research is focused on three main areas: